Elves: the Beautiful, the Terrible

 Nature of the Elves

-The amount of cycles an Elf has gone through doesn't establish how old they may be, but certain, martial, Elves may introduce themselves with the number of cycles they have experienced as a badge of pride -- the fewer the cycles, and the greater the age, the more impressive.
+The amount of cycles an Elf has gone through doesn't establish how old they may be, but certain, martial, Elves may introduce themselves with the number of cycles they have experienced as a badge of pride — the fewer the cycles, and the greater the age, the more impressive.
 No Elf today is greater than 3000 years of age, including cycles of death.
 A further addition: it once took a little less than a 100 years for an Elf to return to the world after death.
 After the conquests of the Nelqorana, this span of time has increased dramatically to the extent that if an Elf over the age of 1000 dies it is assumed they are gone for good.

 The Western Elves are often defined by their great spirit of melancholy (if they are quite aged) or by their great joviality and activity (if they are relatively young for an Elf).
 It is perhaps this distinction that creates in the popular consciousness the idea that Elves are both sages and minstrels, that they are both wise-man and faery folk.
 The aged of the Elves rarely leave their hallowed cities, but the younger kin — quickly becoming a rarity — will venture into the outside world, not yet weary of its troubles, and longing to explore.